renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-The following would match any file in directories starting with `app-`:
+The following would match any file in directories starting with `app/`:

 ```json
 {